-Proxying - provides database access from unsupported platforms
+Proxying - provides access to databases from unsupported platforms

 Throttling - prevents databases from becoming overloaded

-Load Balancing - distributes access over replicated or clustered databases
+Load Balancing - distributes load over replicated or clustered databases

 Query Routing and Filtering - conditionally sends queries to one database or another

-Database Support - a wide variety commercial and open-source databases are supported
+Database Support - a wide variety of commercial and open-source databases are supported

-Substitution and bind variables - makes frequently run queries faster and more efficient
+Substitution and Bind Variables - make frequently run queries faster and more efficient

-Multi-row fetches - reduces the number of network round-trips
+Multi-Row Fetches - reduce the number of network round-trips

-Suspended transactions - allows a single transaction to span multiple web pages
+Suspended Transactions - allow a single transaction to span multiple web pages